ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 githubPush()
 ```

 Enables the job to be started whenever a change is pushed to a github repository.
-Requiers that Jenkins has the github plugin installed and that it is registered as service hook for the repository (also works with Github Enterprise).
+Requires that Jenkins has the github plugin installed and that it is registered as service hook for the repository (also works with Github Enterprise).
 (Since 1.16)

 ## Gerrit
 ```groovy